OleksiyM/longcat-xcode-bridge/README.md

 ## The Problem

-Xcode 26's Inelligence AI mode feature requires an API endpoint that lists available models (typically `/v1/models`).
+Xcode 26's Intelligence AI mode feature requires an API endpoint that lists available models (typically `/v1/models`).
 The LongCat API does not provide this, making direct integration impossible.

 ## The Solution